almroot/tictactoe-mcts/README.md

 # tictactoe-mcts

-This is a private experiment for me familiarize myself with the [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) algorithm.
+This is an experiment using the [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) algorithm.
 It is used to power the opponent in a game of tic-tac-toe.

 ## Command Line